michaelsking1993/weather-lookup-tool/README.md

 A few notes:

-- While in development, I used a .ENV file to store the API key for the weather service - however, I have no way of passing the API key to the tester, so I ended up leaving it in the code.
+- While in development, I used a .ENV file to store the API key for the weather service - however, I have no way of passing the API key to the tester, so I decided to leave it in the code.
 - In production, I would have included more tests, particularly for the view itself, for the endpoint, and extra test cases for the service.
 However, unfortunately my time is not unlimited, so I left those test cases out.